Agoric/agoric-sdk/packages/governance/README.md

 It's convenient for the contract to export a function (e.g. `makeParamTerms`) for the use of those starting up the contract to insert in the `terms`.
 They would otherwise need to write boilerplate functions to declare all the required parameters.

-When a governed contract starts up, it should get the parameter declarations from `terms`, use them to create a paramManager, and pass that to `handleParamGovernance`. `handleParamGovernance()` returns functions (`augmentPublicFacet()` and `makeGovernorFacet()`) that add required methods to the public and creator facets.
 Since the governed contract uses the values passed in `terms` to create the paramManager, reviewers of the contract can verify that all and only the declared parameters are under the control of the paramManager and made visible to the contract's clients.

 Governed methods and parameters must be included in terms.